 The Dickinson Reserve Officers Training Corps (ROTC), locally known as The Blue Mountain Battalion, is a leadership development program deepening the liberal-arts experience at Gettysburg by cultivating the ability to organize, motivate and lead others.
 It is the cornerstone of Army officer training that develops students, known as Cadets, into future officers in the U.S. Army.
 Dickinson is the host school with Cadets from Gettysburg College, Millersville University and Penn State Harrisburg participating in the program.
 Any student may participate in military-science courses without military obligation.
 Men and women who choose to contract in and successfully complete the program receive a commission as a second lieutenant in the U.S. Army, U.S. Army National Guard or U.S. Army Reserve upon graduation.
-Gettysburg students can sign up for Military Science Class at Dickinson through the Consortium (see the Registrar), 1st and 2nd Year classes taught at Gettysburg, in addition each week one PT session and one Leadership Lab taught at Dickinson.
+Gettysburg students can sign up for Military Science Class at Dickinson through the Consortium of shared classes with Dickinson.
+1st and 2nd Year classes taught at Gettysburg, in addition each week one PT session and one Leadership Lab taught at Dickinson.
 Cadets shuttle in Gettysburg Vans back and forth to Dickinson.

 A two-part program

 The four-year program focuses on critical thinking, principles of leadership, management, ethics and military history.
 It consists of two parts: